Bohm, Realmuto hit 3-run homers, Phillies beat Mets 8-2

 Connor Brogdon (3-0) got five outs to earn his third win in six games.
 Three relievers pitched the final 3 1/3 innings.

-Mets starter David Peterson (0-1) surrendered six runs and seven hits in four innings.
+New York starter David Peterson (0-1) surrendered six runs and seven hits in four innings.

+The Mets had their season-opening series at Washington wiped out because of a coronavirus outbreak among the Nationals.

+“I don’t think that really hurt us,” Mets manager Luis Rojas said of the layoff.
+“I thought that we prepared well to come into this series and compete. … We could’ve won this series.
+There’s no excuse.
+We go home 1-2.”

 Hoskins launched an opposite-field drive just over the right-field wall in the first.
 Bryce Harper lined the next pitch off the fence for a double.
 After Realmuto walked, Bohm blasted a fastball deep into the left-center field seats for a 4-0 lead.